kaz-a/three/README.md

 # three
 Visualizing stock data with three.js + react
 * search function is available only on smaller screen sizes (tablet, phone)
-* currently working on fixing the search/append canvas bug - to temporarily remove this function, go to `src/components/Search.js`

 ### [App Link](https://three-d-stock.herokuapp.com/)